-With a pre-owned hybrid electric car (Hybrid) you will still get all the benefits that a hybrid offers such as gas savings and helping the environment.
+With a pre-owned hybrid electric car (Hybrid) like from Ford, you will still get all the benefits that a hybrid offers such as gas savings and helping the environment.
 However you won’t have the huge upfront cost of buying a brand-new hybrid.

 So consider that the batteries used for hybrids are made of lithium and cobalt, and getting these materials can actually be really destructive to the environment.

 Pros and Cons

 A few of the pros that people consider when deciding to buy a used hybrid are the savings on fuel, the fact that the hybrid will produce fewer emissions, the cost of the used hybrid will be about the same as the cost of getting a newer model that only uses gas, you can avoid paying the huge cost of a brand new hybrid, you will have less wear and tear on the brake pads and transmission because of the electrical drive of the hybrid, and the battery usually comes with a warranty that will last between 100,000 and 150,000 miles.

 There are also some cons that people should consider when they are deciding whether or not to buy a used hybrid.
 If you look into it, you will see that the gas-only models are much cheaper than even buying a used hybrid.
 The price of replacing a battery on a hybrid is between $1,700 and $4,900.
 The hybrid car can often seem less responsive than other vehicles, and parts and mechanics can be hard to find for a hybrid.
 And, of course, the earlier the model of hybrid, the more likely it is to be buggy.

 Consider the Price of Replacement Batteries